 Rebecca is an FWC authorized gopher tortoise agent and conducts surveys, burrow excavations, and relocations of tortoises and commensal species on both small- and large-scale projects.
 Additional wildlife experience includes burrowing owl surveys, bald eagle nest monitoring, nighttime anuran surveys, nighttime white-tailed deer surveys, Sherman live-trapping surveys for Florida mouse, Southeastern American kestrel nest surveys, Eastern Indigo snake surveys, and Florida scrub-jay nest and territory surveys.

-Rebecca provides GIS support consisting of data collection, mapping, and preparation of environmental documents for a variety of transportation, mining, utilities, and mitigation projects.
-She has also conducted the data compilation and analysis for contamination screening evaluations, for FDOT and private lands.
+Rebecca uses GIS to provide desktop analyses, maps, and environmental documents for a variety of transportation, mining, utilities, and mitigation projects.
+She has conducted data compilation and analysis for contamination screening evaluations, for FDOT and private lands.

 Rebecca participates in the Annual Coastal Clean-up and other volunteer events throughout the year.
 She enjoys visiting beaches and springs, reading with book club, and exploring Tampa’s local restaurant scene.